Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="faq-support"></a>
 ## What browsers are supported?
 The goal is to support all HTML5 compliant browsers, but since feature support varies per browser/version our support for all PDF features varies as well.
 If you want to support more browsers than Firefox you'll need to include [compatibility.js](https://github.com/mozilla/pdf.js/blob/master/web/compatibility.js) which has polyfills for missing features.
+Find list of the features needed for PDF.js properly work at [[Required Browser Features]].
 In general, the support is below:

 <table>
   <tr><th>Browser</th><th>Supported</th><th>Automated Testing</th><th>Notes</th></tr>